To preserve the future and quality of Native American jewelry.

 T.Skies Co-Op was founded by the artists of Turquoise Skies Gallery, an established jewelry store which proudly displays the rich culture of the American Southwest.
 From precious gemstone jewelry to luxury art pieces, the Gallery offers a wide variety of handcrafted Native American art.

 In looking at the jewelry industry as a whole, the T.Skies artists recognized there were many problems.
 Native artists were being abused and misrepresented.
 The non-profit Co-Op grew out of the desire to help local indigenous artists have a place to sell their work where they would be treated fairly and receive support for their craft.
-Member artists market and sell their work directly.
-The organization is owned and operated by the members.
+Co-Op members can market and sell their work directly to the public.
+The organization was founded and is operated by the Native American members.
 All business decisions are made by the artists themselves.

 Art is culture.
 Jewelry is our art.

 “If I cannot speak, then my story cannot be heard” – Sam Manygoats

 The world of Native American art has changed over time.
 Working in the industry, we’ve witnessed that change, and the problems it has created.
 All too often what’s being marketed as Native American art is actually mass-produced factory art created for consumption in foreign countries such as China, India and the Philippines.
 This deception is a serious issue as it devalues authentic handcrafted Native American art, jewelry and culture

 - Protect Native artists from industry-related abuse

 - Supply the world with authentic Native art